 Delos island ancient ruins - credits: Dimitris Panas/Shutterstock.com

-Since you’re sailing anyway, why not pop for a visit to the amazing island of Delos by joining the Mykonos Full-Day Sailing: Delos Guided Tour & Rhenia Swimming?
+Since you’re sailing anyway, why not pop in for a visit to the amazing island of Delos by joining the Mykonos Full-Day Sailing: Delos Guided Tour & Rhenia Swimming?
 After all, it is one of the top things to do in Mykonos if you're interested in the island's history.

-The archaeological site of Delos is without a shadow of a doubt one of the most impressive landmarks of the greater region of Mykonos that will captivate you whether you’re a history buff or just a visitor looking to discover unique places and experiences; after all, it is the best-preserved ancient city in Greece!
+The archaeological site of Delos is, without a shadow of a doubt, one of the most impressive landmarks of the greater region of Mykonos that will captivate you whether you’re a history buff or just a visitor looking to discover unique places and experiences; after all, it is the best-preserved ancient city in Greece!

 Going back to the roots of Greek history, Delos has been on the radar since the early 10th century BC, becoming the cultural center of the known Ionian world and later the commercial center of the Aegean Islands.
 The sacredness of this beautiful place is due to the myth of the birth of Apollo and Artemis.

 Platis Gialos beach, Mykonos - credit: MevZup/Shutterstock.com

 According to legend, Delos was a floating island until Poseidon immobilized it at the request of Zeus to offer it as a refuge for Leto.
 Because Zeus fell in love with her and got her pregnant, Leto faced the wrath of Zeus' wife, Hera.
 Zeus then begged Poseidon to help find shelter for Leto to give birth to his children.

 Poseidon took a floating rock unseen by most called ‘adelos,’ which in Greek means ‘hidden,’ as it was a rather protected place among the other islands, and renamed it Delos, which in Greek means ‘obvious.’